 Aerie needed a reliable analytics platform to help equip the sales reps with the data and insights they needed to engage their physician customers more successfully.
 “In addition to buying data and making the supplier relationships, we would need a reliable platform to mine the data, process the data, QC the data, distribute the data, and do problem-solving, ‘what-if’ style analyses,” McKenzie said.
 From there, Aerie started looking for the right project partner to help develop an innovative tech solution.

-Aerie was looking for a partner that had extensive experience in the pharmaceutical industry, a history of collaborating with a wide range of clients—from startups to larger firms—and broad expertise that would assist Aerie in scaling the solution across different verticals, such as incentive compensation or sales alignment.
-ZS fit that bill and also brought tech and analytics proficiency to the table.
-A significant factor in Aerie’s decision to work with ZS was its industry-specific REVO™ platform, an analytics product built with cloud services from Amazon Web Services (AWS).
+Aerie was looking for a partner with extensive experience in the pharmaceutical industry, a history of collaborating with a wide range of clients—from startups to larger firms—and broad expertise that would assist Aerie in scaling the solution across different verticals, such as incentive compensation or sales alignment.
+ZS fit that bill and brought tech and analytics proficiency to the table.
+A significant factor in Aerie’s decision to work with ZS was ZAIDYN™ Data & Analytics (formerly REVO™), an advanced analytics suite built with cloud services from Amazon Web Services (AWS).

 “[With a data platform], it’s what’s under the hood that counts,” McKenzie said.
 “I knew the users would appreciate that the QC process would be reliable, and the information itself would always be pressure-tested.”